Dr. Jason Pinkney

 Other Course Policies

 Attendance is important for doing well in this course.
-Absenteeism can directly lower your grade if you miss a quiz or a graded in-class activity.
-I will record attendance on select days and I may use that information to determine final grades for boarderline cases.
-Let me know in advance (e-mail is good) if you plan to miss on a test/deadline day for a valid reason (e.g., your team is on the road, you are sick, you have a family emergency).
-If you miss a quiz or exam because of an emergency, let me know as soon as possible, and provide proof of the emergency.
+Absenteeism can directly lower your grade if you miss an in-class activity.
+Note that in-class activities cannot be "made up".
+I will record attendance on some days and factor that information into your "In-class" grade (see above).
+Let me know in advance (e-mail is good) if you have to miss on a test/deadline day for a valid reason (e.g., your team or musical group is on the road) and want to schedule a make-up.
+If you miss because of an emergency, let me know as soon as possible, and provide proof of the emergency.
 "Proof" can consist of a name and phone number of a parent or authority figure who knows your situation.
 Make up any missed quizzes or exams before I go over them during the next class.

 Graded Homework consists primarily of